PersonaIam/core/README.md

 ## Introduction

-> This repository contains all plugins that make up the ARK Core.
+This repository contains all plugins that make up the Persona Core.

-Check our [dedicated documentation site](https://docs.ark.io/guidebook/core/plugins/) for information about all available plugins and [How to write a Core Plugin
-](https://docs.ark.io/tutorials/core/plugins/how-to-write-a-core-plugin.html) if you want to get started with developing your own plugins.

 ## Documentation